+- Nonskid closed-toe-to-heel slippers, sneakers or walking shoes

+- Loose-fitting, comfortable clothing

-- Nonskid closed-toe-to-heel slippers, sneakers or walking shoes - A toothbrush, toothpaste, mouthwash or denture supplies - A comb or hairbrush - Shaving supplies and cosmetics
+- A toothbrush, toothpaste, mouthwash or denture supplies

+- A comb or hairbrush

+- Shaving supplies and cosmetics

 Leave your jewelry and other valuables at home.
 Bring a credit card or small amount of cash to pay for your prescriptions before you leave the hospital.
-For more information on pharmacy services, see page 63.
-After surgery, a hospital gown will be provided, but you may wish to wear shorts and shirts during your recovery.
+For more information on pharmacy services, see page 64.
+After surgery, a hospital gown will be provided, but you may wish to wear comfortable clothing during your recovery.
 This helps you feel like you're returning to your normal life more quickly.